iatorm/grime/tutorial.md

 Inside a context bracket, the currently-matched rectangle **r** can be explicitly matched by an _anchor_, which by default is the digit `0`.
 For example, the expression `<0\a>` matches any rectangle that has a single `a` as its right neighbor (and thus has height 1).
-With nested context brackets, the anchor of the bracket at nesting level `n` is the digit `n`, up to level `9`.
+With nested context brackets, the anchor of the `n`th surrounding bracket is the digit `n`, up to `9`.
+This means that the anchor of the innermost bracket is always matched with `0`.

 Context brackets can be used for many things, but an very useful application is path-finding.
 Consider the following problem: we have a grid consisting of the characters `SE#.`, and we want to count the number of `S`s that are connected to an `E` by a path of `.`s.